 Attendance at the lectures is highly recommended.
 Attendance at seminars is mandatory.
 The signature of the Lecture Book may be refused if a student is absent from more than 1 seminars.

-Prerequisites: Basic Biochemistry lecture: Scope of environmental health seminar: Introduction to the seminar work, requirement of the subjects, instructions for preparing power point presentation by the 14th week of the semester lecture: Introduction to toxicology seminar: The disaster of Seveso - case study lecture: Air pollution and health seminar: The London smog of December 1952 - case study lecture: Water pollution and health seminar: Environmental arsenic poisoning - case study lecture: Soil contamination and health seminar: Environmental cadmium poisoning - case study lecture: Health effects of non-ionising radiation and electromagnetic fields seminar: Mobile phone use and brain cancer risk lecture: Health effects of ionising radiation and radioactive substances seminar: Nuclear accidents and protection of the general public lecture: Food-borne diseases, food poisoning seminar: Midterm test lecture: Health effects of noise and vibration practice: Chemical and microbiological examination of drinking water
+Prerequisites: Basic Biochemistry

+Subject: ENVIRONMENTAL HEALTH Year, Semester: 2nd year/2nd semester lecture: Scope of environmental health seminar: Introduction to the seminar requirement of the subjects, work, instructions for preparing power point presentation by the 14th week of the semester lecture: Introduction to toxicology seminar: The disaster of Seveso - case study lecture: Air pollution and health seminar: The London smog of December 1952 - case study lecture: Water pollution and health seminar: Environmental arsenic poisoning - case study lecture: Soil contamination and health seminar: Environmental cadmium poisoning - case study lecture: Health effects of non-ionising radiation and electromagnetic fields seminar: Mobile phone use and brain cancer risk lecture: Health effects of ionising radiation and radioactive substances seminar: Nuclear accidents and protection of the general public lecture: Food-borne diseases, food poisoning seminar: Midterm test lecture: Health effects of noise and vibration practice: Chemical and microbiological examination of drinking water (laboratory practice for small group)